 Krissie's Grandmom went on.
 "In the daytime, Natty would help her mother in the kitchen.
 The Master would sometimes tease her about taking her mother's place as cook one day."

-with a heavy heart, he told her, 'Mabel, I have to sell your younguns because
+heart, he told her, 'Mabel, I have to sell your younguns because I

 Mabel clasped her hands to her heart and her knees just about went out from under her."

 "'Now don't you go carrying on, Mabel,' he said, shaking his head sadly, 'You know it pains me to do this, but I have no choice.
 You get them ready, they'll be leaving at first light.'"

 "Mabel's heart was aching, but she knew she had no choice either.
 Basically the master was a kind man, and she knew he would never have sold her children unless it was absolutely necessary.